CRY PRIVACY AND USE OF WEBSITES POLICY

 You agree to use these sites only for lawful purposes and in a manner which does not infringe the rights or restrict, or inhibit the use and enjoyment of the site by any third party.
 CRY cannot be held liable for the result of any action based on the information within these websites.

 CRY does not warrant that the functions contained in the material on these sites will be uninterrupted or error free, that defects will be corrected, or that these sites or the servers that make them available are free of viruses or bugs or represents the full functionality, accuracy and reliability of the materials.

 These terms and conditions shall be governed and construed in accordance with the laws of England and Wales.
 Any disputes shall be subject to the exclusive jurisdiction of the Courts of England and Wales.

 We actively seek suggestions, ideas and input from visitors to the CRY websites.
 If you have any comments please contact CRY’s Communications Manager at email@example.com.

 - Website copyright restrictions

 Cookies are small pieces of data created and stored on your PC when you visit a website.
 They are required to keep the site working and provide the necessary services.
-The CRY website uses ‘session’ cookies to track where you are whilst you are browsing the site.
+The CRY websites use ‘session’ cookies to track where you are whilst you are browsing the sites.
 These cookies do not contain any personal information about you and will be removed from your computer when you leave the sites.

 - Shopping cart cookies are used when you visit the CRY online shop and order items.
-These cookies are essential to perform the ‘purchasing’ actions that people request whenever they shop online (e.g. when you click on ‘Add to basket’)
+These cookies are essential to perform the ‘purchasing’ actions that people request whenever they shop online (e.g. when you click on ‘add to basket’)

 - Social media cookies are used by Facebook, Twitter and so on.
 Social networking websites need to know who you are in order to work properly.